soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 32-05 Penalties.* ::

-Violations of this Chapter shall be cited and shall have the same penalties imposed as other violations of § 81.25 of the Health Code, or successor provision, listed in Appendix 23-C of Chapter 23 of this title.
+Violations of this Chapter shall be cited and shall have the same penalties imposed as other violations of 24 RCNY Health Code § 81.25, or successor provision, listed in 24 RCNY Chapter 23, Appendix 23-C.